luyadev/luya/docs/guide/app-block-types.md

 });
 ```

-Now after creating the module with the asset file and the javascript.
+Now after creating the module with the asset file and the JavaScript.
 You can use `my-input` directive (example code above) inside your block config as type.